cnnrhill/y-generic-sync/README.md

     const syncProvider = new GenericSyncProvider(doc);

-    syncProvider.on('broadcast', (bytes, origin) => {
+    syncProvider.on('broadcast', (bytes) => {
         // Implement your own code to broadcast `bytes` (a Uint8Array).
-        // Be sure to send the message to all peers.
+        // Be sure to send the message to all other peer.
     });

-    // When messages are received from peers, pass them into the sync provider myCustomChannelImplementation.on('message', (bytes, origin) => {
+    // When messages are received from other peers, pass them into the sync provider myCustomChannelImplementation.on('message', bytes => {
-        syncProvider.onMessage(bytes, origin);
+        syncProvider.onMessage(bytes);
     });

     // Call onConnecting() when the communication channel is being set up